FDMediagroep/test-mfe/README.md

 ```

 The `footer` and `menu` are fetched server-side as HTML and passed as `string` to the page as `props`.
 The page then renders the strings as inline-HTML.

+### Caveats

+Micro-frontends can contain links with relative URL's.
+These need to be handled correctly.